wpmotto/wp-new-build-install/README.md

 ## Versioning
 Although this script will set your project up for versioning, it doesn't init the actual repo in `./wp-content`.
 You will need to do that yourself once you're ready.
 However you can just follow the standard instructions for a new repo and make sure it's done in the wp-content dir.

+## Further Setup
+You'll need to update the URL for browser syncing if you are to use `yarn start` in your webpack file `.browserSync('https://sandbox.test');`